SSDBM/2023/index.md

 ## Announcements

+- Notifications to authors will be sent on June 2, 2023.
 - Submission deadline has been extended to **April 30, 2023**.
 - Call for Papers is announced!
 [Please see this page](calls.html) for full details.
 - Please submit your paper [here](https://easychair.org/conferences/?conf=ssdbm2023).